 Whether you're looking for a place to meet other Knights or a chance to leave your mark and contribute to campus life, there are multiple ways to get involved, be a part of what's happening, and help create the next great event or club.
 Scroll down to learn more.

-College Activities Board and Student Activities
+Campus Activities Board and Student Activities

-College Activities Board creates spaces for WPU students to build community around common activities and interests!
+Campus Activities Board creates spaces for WPU students to build community around common activities and interests!
 CAB programs include campus-wide events from dances, game nights, and movie nights to banquets, intramural sports, and more.
 Whatever you're interested in, there's a way to get involved at Warner Pacific.
 A list of upcoming events is included below, and you can put your info in the form if you'd like someone to contact you about how you can help plan events and lead on campus.

 Campus Clubs & Organizations